cybercongress/go-cyber/docs/run_validator.md

 cyberdcli keys show <your_key_name>
 ```

-If you have an Ethereum address that had ~0.2Eth or more at block 8080808 (on the ETH network), you probably got some tokens gifted to you,and can import your Ethereum private key.
-To check your gift just paste your Ethereum address to [cyber.page](https://cyber.page).
+If you have an Ethereum address that had ~0.2Eth or more at block 8080808 (on the ETH network), you probably recieved a gift and may import your Ethereum private key.
+To check your gift balance, paste your Ethereum address on [cyber.page](https://cyber.page).

 > Please do not import high value Ethereum accounts.
-This is not safe! cyberd software is a new and has not been battle tested yet.
+This is not safe! cyberd software is new and has not been audited yet.

 ```bash
 cyberdcli keys add private <your_key_name>